Lifespan development in its social contexts. A topic-based paper which includes the study of families, cultures within New Zealand, and disability.

 - Learning Outcomes

-- The major ideas of influential theorists in human development;
+- Critically examine the major ideas of influential theorists in human development

-- The implications of developmental theory and the likely impact of contextual factors (such as family and culture) on human development; and
+- Critically examine the implications of developmental theory and the likely impact of contextual factors (such as family, culture and media) on human development

-- How theories of human development influence professional practice with children and young people (including, but not limited to, the teaching profession).
+- Critically examine how theories of human development may influence your understanding of yourself and your possible professional practice with children and young people (including, but not limited to, the teaching profession)

 In addition to these key objectives, the paper will also assist in the development of important academic skills, particularly in relation to academic writing conventions (e.g., clarity, grammar, punctuation, referencing, etc.) and collaboration with peers.